 To analyze the respective effects of each module on the model performance, we conduct ablation experiments, as shown in \cref{tab3}.
-Comparing Line 1 and Line 2, CIDEr-D is boosted from $101.5$ to $105.3$.
+Comparing Line 1 (Rosetta only) and Line 2, CIDEr-D is boosted from $101.5$ to $105.3$.
 It is evident that more affluent and more accurate OCR tokens positively impact the model performance.
 While the improvement on BLEU-4 is relatively moderate, we think one reason may be that BLEU-4 treats all matched words equally, but CIDEr-D pays more attention to OCR tokens.
 Line $2$ and $3$ prove that simply concatenating depth values with two-dimensional space coordinates boosts the performance substantially, which increases BLEU-4 by $0.7$ and CIDEr-D by $4.5$, respectively.
 Comparing Line $3$ and $4$, we find that updating the appearance features of OCR tokens under the supervision of depth information boosts all metrics.
-The significant improvements between Line $4$ and $7$ demonstrate the effectiveness of visual object concepts' semantic information, which boosts BLEU-4 by $1.3$ and CIDEr-D by $2.0$, respectively.
-The introduction of SgAM reduces the iterations for the model to converge to the optimum, and improves the model's performance on CIDEr-D by $2.0$, respectively.
+Line $5$ indicates based on Line $2$ directly input semantic embeddings of visual concepts into the Multimodal Transformer.
+The introduction of visual concepts significantly improves the BLEU-4 and CIDEr-D. The significant improvements between Line $4$ and $7$ demonstrate the effectiveness of visual object concepts' semantic information, which boosts BLEU-4 by $1.3$ and CIDEr-D by $2.0$, respectively.
+Comparing Line 5 and 6, the introduction of SgAM reduces the iterations for the model to converge to the optimum, and improves the model's performance on CIDEr-D by $2.0$, respectively.
+Experimental data of Line $8$ demonstrates the robustness of DEVICE to the quality of OCR tokens.
 More remarkably, the total increase ratio of CIDEr-D is $11.8$ and BLEU-4 is $2.7$.
 This demonstrates that all modules work together very efficiently.

-We also evaluate the influences of the number $K$ of visual object concepts on the TextCaps validation (cf. \cref{tab5}).
-The experimental results indicate that some salient visual object concepts may be missed when $K$ is less than~5.
+We also evaluate the impacts of the number $K$ of visual object concepts on the TextCaps validation (cf. \cref{tab5}).
+The results indicate that some salient visual object concepts may be missed when $K$ is less than~5.
 Meanwhile, irrelevant visual concepts may be retrieved when $K$ is larger than 7.
 Therefore, we set $K$ to $5$.